Pearson-Higher-Ed/elements-sdk/README.md

 #### Internet Explorer

 Some caching headers will prevent Internet Explorer from showing font files after a refresh.
 The culprits are `Cache-control: no-store` and on https `Pragma: no-cache`.
+The Vary header may also interfere with caching in IE.

 #### Icons